Systemic design at the National Institute of Design

-This has been every enriching for the students as well as for faculty and the institute as a whole to open up to vastness of design and what design can do in almost any field.
-It also brings empathy, humility, modesty, patience, confidence, and ethics in individuals.
-Students become active thinkers making effective arguments through interesting formats which would best communicate their ideas visual mapping.
-They also maintain blogs to reflect and share their process and ideas.
+The programme has been very enriching for the students, faculty, and the institute as a whole to open up to the vastness of design and what design can do in almost any field.
+It also brings individuals empathy, humility, modesty, patience, confidence, and ethics.
+Students become active thinkers making compelling arguments through engaging formats that best communicate their ideas through visual mapping.
+They also maintain blogs to reflect on and share their process and ideas.
 The educational framework for systems design is reflective, evolving, transdisciplinary, and occurs at various levels.

-Glimpse of Systems Thinking and Design Projects in last few years: • Cycle Share System • Blood collection/donation system • Street Hawkers • Organic Farming • Election Reforms • Sustainable Urban Transport • E-waste • Corruption • Hygiene • Emergency Management • Maternal Mortality • Police reforms • Sustainable Milk Mobility • Truckers and logistics • User Centered Design for Railways • Car Sharing System for Delhi • Mobility for Blind • Rural Urban Digital Divide • Street Education • Universal Design for Public Buses in Gujarat • Transit to School • Mumbai Suburban Rail System • Design Response to disaster • Maternal Health for Rural India • Energy & Sustainability • Rural Transportation • Railway Fright Systems • Mobility for Elderly • Rural Business Hubs • Sustainable Tourism • Issues of Salt workers • Rain water harvesting systems • Solid Waste Management • Design & Informal Economy • Way finding in India • Parking Systems in Urban India • Rocking 60’s: Design for Elder Care • Domestic waste management • Sustainable Home Systems
+Cycle Share System • Blood collection/donation system • Street Hawkers • Organic Farming • Election Reforms • Sustainable Urban Transport • E-waste • Corruption • Hygiene • Emergency Management • Maternal Mortality • Police reforms • Sustainable Milk Mobility • Truckers and logistics • user-centred Design for Railways • Car Sharing System for Delhi • Mobility for Blind • Rural-Urban Digital Divide • Street Education • Universal Design for Public Buses in Gujarat • Transit to School • Mumbai Suburban Rail System • Design Response to disaster • Maternal Health for Rural India • Energy & Sustainability • Rural Transportation • Railway Fright Systems • Mobility for Elderly • Rural Business Hubs • Sustainable Tourism • Issues of Salt workers • Rainwater harvesting systems • Solid Waste Management • Design & Informal Economy • Wayfinding in India • Parking Systems in Urban India • Rocking ’60s: Design for Elder Care • Domestic waste management • Sustainable Home Systems